 Just Let Me Be Mad

 Some people aren't interested in getting to a solution or finding a way to get along - they say, "Just let me be mad!"
 Is that okay?
-Not if they are not willing to slow down and talk to help resolve whatever is the issue.
+Not if they are not willing to slow down and talk to help resolve whatever the issue is.
 But, you also want them to express those feelings whether valid or not.

 Feelings are bad or good; they are just indicators.
 Therefore, they respond to the stimuli they receive and are untrustworthy and fickle.
 You can reinforce the idea that feelings are primarily responders and often untrustworthy by considering two simple statements: